Prevent Pollution Everyday for a Cleaner Environment

 Properly Dispose of Unused Medicine

 You may get rid of unused and unwanted medications in an environmentally responsible way twice each year at many area Walgreens Drug Stores.
-The next Unused Medication Collection event will be held in September 2017.
-Please check back fo the specific date.
+The next Unused Medication Collection event will be held on September 22, 2017.
+See a list of locations where medications can be dropped off.

 - The most important considerations when disposing of unused or expired prescription medications is keeping them out of waterways and disposing of them in ways that reduce the chances for drug abuse and accidental poisoning.